 The museum included a free foot bath where you could just soak your feet in hot springs water, which is ingenious!
 I couldn’t imagine ever doing this in America as I’m sure it would end up becoming disgusting, but it was very cool here.

 My favorite thing was a tower with stained glass.
 I almost didn’t walk up it because it looked very boring from the outside.
-There was also a decent sized, permanent Picasso exhibit that had several pottery pieces, sketches, and other mediums. sometimes with his drawings and sketches, I just picture a crazy child drawing the same thing and people thinking it’s hideous but with Picasso it’s ~amazing~
+There was also a decent sized, permanent Picasso exhibit that had several pottery pieces, sketches, and other mediums.
+Sometimes with his drawings and sketches, I just picture a crazy child drawing the same thing and people thinking it’s hideous but with Picasso it’s ~amazing~

 Then we walked over to the funicular stop.
-Here we realized that literally everything, shops and modes of transportation, would stop running around 500pm and it was 300pm!!!
+Here we realized that literally everything, shops and modes of transportation, would stop running around 500pm and it was already 300pm!!!
 We were about 1/3 done with our journey at that point.
 We got on the funicular, which goes up and down the mountainside and only goes one direction at a time.
 Then we got off and transferred onto the Hakone Ropeway aka gondola.
 The gondola has I think three stops but everyone gets out at the first, Owakudani, which is a crater left from a volcanic eruption and there’s steam vents everywhere.
 I’m bummed I didn’t get great pictures in the gondola, even though the windows probably would’ve made them less crisp anyway.

 Back onto the gondola, where we then got to the last stop which drops us right at the last mode of fun transportation, pirate ships to take us around lake Ashi!
 The ships make two stops but the first has the most to see (views of Mt Fiji which were already obscured, shrines and a cedar grove we didn’t go to), and from there you can take a bus back to the hotel, which is what we did.
-Unfortunately the sun had set, but we got a few pictures in right before it went fully dark.

 Walked back, went to a 7/11 while waiting for our bus, got home, went in hot tub, napped, got up, ate dinner, fell asleep, woke up, went in hot tub and went to sleep for real at 1030pm!